 In general, adolescents and teenagers make up the population most prone to struggling with low self-esteem.
 Yet, with the advent and immense popularity of social media websites, low self-esteem is plaguing more teens than ever before.
 Social media can take a toll on a teenagers confidence and self-worth in different ways.

-for example, some studies show that when teenage girls view Facebook, even just for a short time, are more concerned about their body shape and size than non-users.
+For example, some studies show that when teenage girls view Facebook, even just for a short time, they are more concerned about their body shape and size than non-users.

 According to research, nearly one-third of teens have experienced cyberbullying.
 Cyberbullying is defined as intentional, repetitive, and aggressive acts aimed at hurting another person emotionally.
 Cyberbullying is carried out through electronic media and involves an imbalance of power.
 Cyberbullying has the potential to increase a teen’s likelihood of developing depression, anxiety, and low self-esteem.
 Cyberbullying can also cause physical health effects, such as stomachaches, headaches, muscle tension, bed-wetting, and poor appetite.
 Adolescents and teens who are the victims of cyberbullying are also at risk of poor school performance.